Healthy sperm

 Diabetes

-Diabetes in men and women affects the chances of having a baby but it can be controlled to reduce or remove symptoms.
+Diabetes affects the chances of having a baby but it can be controlled to reduce or remove symptoms.

 Unexplained infertility